adi1905/news_translation_and_summarization/README.md

 # news_translation_and_summarization
-A simple Flask application for news translation and summarisation, also done the sentiment analysis This project leverages state-of-the-art Natural Language Processing (NLP) techniques to enhance the accessibility and understanding of news articles.
+A simple Flask application for news translation and summarisation.
+This project leverages state-of-the-art Natural Language Processing (NLP) techniques to enhance the accessibility and understanding of news articles.
 Using a Flask framework, the application seamlessly integrates multiple features:

 1. Translation Model: Break down language barriers by providing instant translation of news articles into various languages.